 Around 2-3 percent of the world’s population has an autoimmune skin condition called psoriasis.
-At Contour Dermatology and Cosmetics in Westlake Village, California, board-certified dermatologist Mayha Patel, DO, FAAD, can reduce your psoriatic flare-ups by relieving inflammation or influencing your immune system.
+At CoCo Dermatology and Cosmetics and Cosmetics in Westlake Village, California, board-certified dermatologist Mayha Patel, DO, FAAD, can reduce your psoriatic flare-ups by relieving inflammation or influencing your immune system.
 To explore possible treatments for your psoriasis, book an appointment by phone or online today.

 Psoriasis is an autoimmune disease, meaning that it comes from an overactive immune system.
 While the normal function of your immune system is to protect you from disease, an autoimmune disease causes it to overreact to parts of your own body.
 In the case of psoriasis, it affects your skin cells.

 If you have psoriasis, the life cycle of your skin cells speeds up.
 As a result, the dead cells accumulate on your skin’s surface in patches that are often inflamed and irritable.
 Common areas for psoriasis patches include the hands, feet, neck, and scalp.

 Although psoriasis is a chronic condition, you likely don’t have symptoms all the time.
 You get symptoms only when the condition flares up.
 While some people eventually go into remission and no longer get symptoms, there’s no cure for the disease.

 Psoriasis has five main types, and Dr. Patel performs a comprehensive skin evaluation to find out which type you have.
 Then, she plans and personalizes your treatment according to the type and its symptoms.
 You might have:

 By far the most common type, plaque psoriasis causes redness and inflammation covered by silver or white scales.
 They usually affect the scalp, elbows, and knees, but can show up in other areas, too.

 Guttate psoriasis causes small pink dots to appear on the arms, legs, and torso.
 This type is most common during childhood.